 Click the first link in the Source column.

 The full path indicates that the source variable

-to block L (Inductor) in the DC Motor subsystem of the top-level example
+to the Inertia block in the DC Motor subsystem of the top-level example

 model, therefore the DC Motor subsystem opens and the corresponding

 block is highlighted in the block diagram, as shown in the following